ElliotOusley/CS362_Team_11_Project/Mid_Term_Report.md

 Pros:

 * Industry Standard: Unity is used by many major game companies and has a large following behind it, meaning that resources are easier to find

+* Cross-Platform Support: Offers extensive support for multiple platforms, including PC, mobile, and consoles.

+* Asset Store: Provides a vast library of assets and plugins that can accelerate development.

 Cons:

+* Performance Overhead: Unity can be resource-intensive, especially for smaller-scale projects.

+* Complex Licensing: Some features are locked behind paid licenses.

 #### Unreal Engine

 Pros:

-* Graphics: Unreal has features that allow for more advanced graphics
+* High-Quality Graphics: Unreal Engine includes advanced rendering capabilities suitable for AAA-quality visuals.

 * Visual Coding: Unreal allows for games to be developed using a visual code format, which may be easier

+* Strong Built-in Tools: Includes physics engines, animation tools, and AI systems.

 Cons:

+* Heavy on Resources: Requires powerful hardware for development and testing.

+* Steeper Learning Curve: More complex than Unity, making it harder for beginners.

-* Specification: While Unreal can be used to develop 2D games, it is far more specialized for 3D
+* Best for 3D: While capable of 2D, it is optimized for 3D game development.

 Instead of GDScript, the game could be developed using C++ or C+

 #### C++

 Pros:

 * Familiarity: Most of the team has used C++ to develop projects in previous classes

+* Performance: Provides high execution speed and efficiency.

 Cons: